NatureProductions/C-Agriculture-/README.md

 <br />

-<h2>Here the user user has three options.
-He or has to choose what products or services they want<h2/><br/>
+Here the user user has three options.
+He or has to choose what products or services they want<br/>

 ![image](https://github.com/user-attachments/assets/1bee52e9-c985-4fa2-b667-d4a2749781c8)